Consent Matters is a compulsory online training about appropriate behaviour and positive intervention.

 However, if you’re also a student, do the training in UTSOnline (logging in with your student ID and password) and email your certificate of completion to email@example.com to avoid completing the training twice.

-Casual staff should read the Staff Connect content specific to them and payments.
+Casual staff should read the Staff Connect information about payment and instructions.

 When you attempt or complete the Consent Matters training, information will be generated regarding your attempts, stage of completion and results.